hailmikhail/FUS_wiki/Performance-adjustment.md

 ## How to check performance

 Several tools exist for this.
-If you have an Oculus (Meta...) device, you can open the debug tool, then on the HUD Display dropdown choose "Performance".
+If you have an Oculus (Meta) device, you can open the [debug tool](https://developer.oculus.com/documentation/native/pc/dg-debug-tool), then on the HUDs section "Visible HUD" dropdown choose "Performance".
 Then you will get an FPS and headroom counter while u play.
 You can also use [fpsVR](https://store.steampowered.com/app/908520/fpsVR/), or you can just use the native SteamVR Advanced Frametimer if you are on SteamVR:

 ![Frametimer](https://github.com/Kvitekvist/FUS/blob/main/images/frametimer.png)